 Family based immigration gives an opportunity to US citizens and permanent residents to bring their family members to US.
 However, US citizens and permanent residents must keep in mind that in many cases they might have to wait for years until their family members will be admitted to US.

-Speak to our Glendale immigration attorney for free consultation.
+Speak to a Glendale immigration lawyer at Kaass Law for a free consultation.
+Our attorneys are highly experienced with immigration law.
 We speak English, Spanish, Armenian, Russian, French, and Italian.